DanielBilxes/AirLight/README.md

 At the same time, administrators face difficulties in:
 - Communicating alerts to the population in real time.
 - Managing several data sources.
-- Centralizing information in a single platform.
+- Centralizing information into a single registry/digital library.

 ### 1.2 Our Solution
 We propose a **mobile application – AirLight** with two profiles: